AI for Enterprise. Definition, Use Cases, and Benefits

 Increased operational efficiency

-With enterprise AI platforms, organizations can automate mundane and repetitive tasks that typically consume a lot of employees’ time.
-From AI-empowered invoice processing to automated customer service and lead scoring, businesses can streamline processes and allow employees to focus on creative and strategic tasks.
+With enterprise AI, organizations can automate repetitive tasks that typically consume a lot of employees’ time.
+From AI-empowered financial reporting to automated customer service and lead scoring, businesses can streamline processes and allow employees to focus on creative and strategic tasks.
+According to the State of Enterprise AI report from OpenAI, enterprise users report saving, on average, 40–60 minutes per day.

-Enterprise AI systems support automation and streamlining of the organization's end-to-end business workflows.
-In this approach, AI becomes an integral part of the processes instead of being a standalone tool to automate individual tasks.
-Thanks to enterprise AI’s flexibility and scalability, it can be deployed even in the largest organizations, supporting multiple teams, departments, and branches.
+Enterprise AI systems support process automation and streamlining of the organization's end-to-end business workflows.
+In this approach, AI becomes an integral part of the processes rather than simply a virtual assistant to automate individual tasks.
+Thanks to enterprise AI’s flexibility and scalability, it can be deployed even in the largest organizations, supporting cross-functional teams, departments, and branches.

 Greater resilience and agility